Child Protection Officer, NOB, Fixed Term, Dhangadhi Field Office, Nepal #124152

-Contract type: Fixed Term Appointment
+Position type: Fixed Term Appointment

 Categories: Child Protection

 UNICEF works in some of the world’s toughest places, to reach the world’s most disadvantaged children.
 To save their lives.
 To defend their rights.
-To help them fulfill their potential.
+To help them fulfil their potential.

 Across 190 countries and territories, we work for every child, everywhere, every day, to build a better world for everyone.

 Purpose of the job:

 The Child Protection Officer reports to the Chief of the Field Office as the direct supervisor and the Chief of the Child Protection Section as the technical supervisor.
 The Child Protection Officer provides professional technical, operational and administrative assistance throughout the programming process for child protection programmes/projects within the Country Programme from development planning to delivery of results.
 H/She prepares, executes, manages, and implements a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, evaluating and reporting.

 Summary of key functions/accountabilities:

 - Conduct and update the situation analysis for the development, design and management of child protection-related programmes/projects.
 Research and report on development trends (e.g. economic, social, health) and data for use in programme development, management, monitoring, evaluation and delivery of results.